-- The levels of fine particles in the Alouette substrate have remained relatively stable since the significant drop that occurred with the 1995 flood. - The 2012 sampling run recorded a 14-18% increase in fine sediments, with the absence of controlled flow releases being a possible contributor. - The Wolman sampling exercises have recorded a percentage increase of gravels sized 16-128mm following the gravel placement conducted via a Bridge Coastal Restoration Project in 2000. - Regression analyses for the period 1995 to 2012 show that the largest effects on substrate composition were produced by the high flow events of November / December 1995 and October 2003 / January 2004.
-Although it is likely that the event of March 2007 produced similar results, the lack of sampling data for 2006 and 2007 means that these impacts were not documented.
+• The levels of fine particles in the Alouette substrate have remained relatively stable since the significant drop that occurred with the 1995 flood.

-- Although the substrate condition is an important indicator of overall habitat performance, there is no conclusive correlation in the data between substrate condition and chum fry abundance. - Informal observations made during the fieldwork showed that compaction levels were seldom in excess of levels that would begin to affect salmonid spawning, rearing, or food production. - The 2012 sampling run followed a prolonged period of relatively quiet flow conditions, and this could have led to the increase in percent fine particles.
+- The 2013 sampling run recorded an 18-15% decrease in fine sediments, despite the absence of controlled flow releases during the past 3 years. - The Wolman sampling exercises have recorded a percentage increase of gravels sized 16-128mm following the gravel placement conducted via a Bridge Coastal Restoration Project in 2000. - Regression analyses for the period 1995 to 2013 show that the largest effects on substrate composition were produced by the high flow events of November / December 1995 and October 2003 / January 2004.
+Although it is likely that the event of March 2007 produced similar results, the lack of sampling data for 2006 and 2007 means that these impacts were not documented. - Although the substrate condition is an important indicator of overall habitat performance, there is no conclusive correlation in the data between substrate condition and chum fry abundance. - Informal observations made during the fieldwork showed that compaction levels were seldom in excess of levels that would begin to affect salmonid spawning, rearing, or food production. - The 2013 sampling run followed a prolonged period of relatively quiet flow conditions, and the decrease in fine sediments occurred despite this.

-It is the opinion of the author of this report that a directed flushing flow could benefit certain sections of the river.
+Information contained in this report suggests that a directed flushing flow could benefit certain sections of the river, but only on a very localized basis.